-Salivary gland disorders include inflammatory, bacterial, viral and neoplastic causes.
+Salivary gland diseases are multiple and varied in cause.
+Salivary gland disorders include inflammatory, bacterial, viral and

-The presentation can be acute, recurrent, or chronic.
+Their presentation can be acute, recurrent or chronic.

 Acute suppurative sialadenitis presents as rapid-onset pain and swelling and is treated with antibiotics, salivary massage,

 hydration and sialagogues (agents that increase the secretion of saliva) such as lemon drops or vitamin C lozenges.

 Viral causes include mumps and Human Immunodeficiency Virus and treatment is directed at the underlying disease.